bencebansaghi/advanced_web_project/README.md

 # advanced_web_project

 This project is a Kanban board application built using Node.js for the backend and React for the frontend.
 It allows users to manage tasks using a visual board with columns representing different stages of the workflow.
+The application is available in both English and Chinese and includes an admin dashboard for managing and accessing all users' information and content.

 ## Table of Contents
 - [advanced\_web\_project](#advanced_web_project)